carmelgafa/carmelgafa.com/content/post/_DRAFT_azureml_pipeline.md

 ### Passing Data through Pipeline Steps

-The process of chaining steps togetehr to form a pipeline obviously also entails data that is manipulated in each step as passed on to the subsequent step. **OutputFileDatasetConfig** can be used for this purpose but also as a mechanism to persist data for later use.
+The process of chaining steps to gether to form a pipeline obviously also entails data that is manipulated in each step as passed on to the subsequent step. **OutputFileDatasetConfig** can be used for this purpose but also as a mechanism to persist data for later use.
 It is capable of writing data into fileshare, blob storage and also data-lake.
 It supports two modes of operation:

 - **mount**, where files are written and permanently stored in the target directory.
 - **upload**, where files are written and permanently stored in the target directory at the end of the job; which may mean that the files are not available if the job fails.